rikkamus/client-chat-channels/README.md

 | Show status      | *Not bound*    |

 ## Configuration
-- The default range of the local channel can be customized using [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config).
+- Channel indicators and the default range of the local channel can be customized using [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config).
 - Hotkeys can be configured in Minecraft's key binding options.

 ## Dependencies